Muhammad3823/Energy-Consumption-Time-Series-Forecasting/README.md

 # Energy-Consumption-Time-Series-Forecasting

-Objective

-The main goal of this project is to forecast short-term household energy consumption by applying multiple forecasting techniques and comparing their performance.

-Dataset Description

-The dataset used in this project is the Household Power Consumption dataset obtained from the UCI Machine Learning Repository.
-The data contains minute-level measurements of household electricity usage.

-Key Attributes

-Date

-Time

-Global_active_power

-The Global_active_power variable is used as the target for forecasting.

-Data Preprocessing

-The following preprocessing steps were performed:

-Combined Date and Time columns into a single datetime variable

-Converted power measurements into numeric format

-Removed missing and invalid values

-Resampled minute-level data into hourly averages

-Split the dataset into training and testing sets using an 80/20 ratio

-Models Used
-ARIMA

-A classical statistical time-series model used to capture trends and autocorrelation within the data.

-Prophet

-A forecasting model designed to handle seasonality and trend changes, particularly effective for time-series data with daily and weekly patterns.

-XGBoost

-A machine learning regression model that leverages engineered time-based features such as hour of day, day of week, and weekend indicators.

-Evaluation Metrics

-Model performance was evaluated using the following metrics:

-Mean Absolute Error (MAE)

-Root Mean Squared Error (RMSE)

-Lower values indicate better forecasting accuracy.

-Visual Analysis

-The project includes visualizations to support analysis and evaluation, including:

-Time series plots of hourly energy consumption

-Training and testing data split visualization

-Comparison of actual versus predicted energy consumption

-These visualizations help in understanding model behavior and forecasting performance.

-Tools and Technologies

-Python

-Pandas

-NumPy

-Matplotlib

-Statsmodels

-Prophet

-XGBoost

-Scikit-learn

-How to Use This Repository

-Users can run the project by installing the required Python libraries and executing the notebook cells sequentially in a Jupyter environment.

-Results and Findings

-The results show that Prophet and XGBoost perform better than ARIMA in capturing seasonal patterns.
-XGBoost benefits from engineered time-based features, leading to improved predictive accuracy.

-Repository Structure

-The repository is organized to include the dataset, notebook files, and documentation for ease of use and reproducibility.

-Conclusion

-This project demonstrates the application of time-series forecasting techniques to real-world energy consumption data.
-By comparing statistical and machine learning models, the project highlights the strengths and limitations of each approach.
+Below is a **ready-to-upload README.md**.
+You can **copy-paste this exactly** into your GitHub repository.
+It is **clean, minimal, professional**, and **contains no code and no emojis**.

+---

+# Household Energy Consumption Forecasting

+## Overview

+This repository contains a time-series forecasting project focused on predicting household electricity consumption using historical power usage data.
+The project applies statistical and machine learning techniques to analyze patterns and generate future consumption forecasts.

+---

+## Dataset

+The project uses the Household Power Consumption dataset from the UCI Machine Learning Repository.
+The data consists of minute-level measurements of electricity usage in a single household.

+The primary variable used for forecasting is Global Active Power.

+---

+## Methodology

+The workflow of the project includes:

+* Data cleaning and preprocessing
+* Datetime construction from separate date and time fields
+* Handling missing and invalid values
+* Resampling data to hourly frequency
+* Feature engineering for machine learning models
+* Train-test split based on time order

+---

+## Models Implemented

+The following models are used for forecasting:

+* ARIMA for statistical time-series modeling
+* Prophet for trend and seasonality-based forecasting
+* XGBoost for machine learning-based regression using time features

+---

+## Evaluation

+Model performance is evaluated using standard regression metrics:

+* Mean Absolute Error (MAE)
+* Root Mean Squared Error (RMSE)

+Predictions are compared against actual energy consumption values to assess accuracy.

+---

+## Visualizations

+The project includes visual analysis to support interpretation, such as:

+* Historical energy consumption trends
+* Train and test data comparison
+* Actual versus predicted consumption plots

+---

+## Tools and Libraries

+* Python
+* Pandas
+* NumPy
+* Matplotlib
+* Statsmodels
+* Prophet
+* XGBoost
+* Scikit-learn

+---

+## How to Use

+1. Clone the repository
+2. Install the required Python libraries
+3. Run the notebook cells sequentially

+---

+## Results

+The results indicate that machine learning and hybrid models capture seasonality and consumption patterns more effectively than traditional statistical models in this dataset.

+---

+## Purpose

+This project is intended for learning, experimentation, and academic demonstration of time-series forecasting techniques applied to real-world energy data.

+---

+## License

+This project is for educational use only.

+---

+If you want, I can also:

+* Rename sections to match your university or course format
+* Make it shorter or more detailed
+* Add a proper citation section for the dataset